+Arch meeting Archie!
 Surprise, surprise, surprise!
-Having wondered when baby Archie might make an appearance on the tour, up he popped this morning to meet Archbishop Desmond Tutu, the nobel-prize winning champion of the anti-Apartheid movement.
+Having wondered when baby Archie might make an appearance on the tour, up he popped this morning to meet Archbishop Desmond Tutu, the Nobel-prize winning champion of the anti-Apartheid movement.

-Archie had skipped the previous engagements, being looked after by the Royal nanny, while the Harry and Meghan took out several engagements.
-I personally found this unveiling of Archie on day three as very fitting.
+Archie had skipped the previous engagements, being looked after by the nanny, while Harry and Meghan took out several engagements.
+I personally found this unveiling of Archie introducing him to Arch on day three very fitting.

-The tour marked the first royal tour as a family for Meghan and Harry, I’m very sure it was an exciting moment for them introducing Archie to South Africa
+The tour marked the first royal tour as a family for Meghan and Harry, I’m very sure it was an exciting moment for them to introduce Archie to South Africa and Arch.

 Archbishop Tutu only had nice things to say about our duke and duchess “Thank you for your concern and interest in the welfare of our people.
 It’s very heartwarming to realize that you really, genuinely are caring people,” he said.
 Harry replied: “We all try to make things better.”